-The passing grade for AU undergraduate courses taken before December 31, 2002, is 50 per cent unless stipulated otherwise in the course outline/syllabus.
-For courses started January 1, 2003, and later, the passing grade is the equivalent to a D unless stipulated otherwise in the course outline/syllabus.
+The passing grade for AU undergraduate courses taken before December 31, 2002, is 50 per cent unless otherwise stipulated in the course outline/syllabus.
+For courses started January 1, 2003, and later (including Challenge for Credit), the passing grade is the equivalent to a D unless otherwise stipulated in the course outline/syllabus.